ObjectRocket Free Trials

 Onging Improvements & Testing

-Solutions for issues that surfaced during the usability tests were iterated on by the team, and fixes for the issues are in progress.
-Another round of usability testing is on the schedule to test the effectiveness of the improvements that have been incorporated.
+Solutions for issues that surfaced during the usability tests were iterated on by the team, and fixes for the issues were in progress when I left the company.

 Back to Portfolio